Last updated: March 15, 2023

 If the LLC members decided to appoint officers to organize their business well, it could be, as long as they stated it in their articles of organization.

 It's important to note that these are not management positions.
-The president, vice president, secretary, and treasurer have specific duties in the operating agreements.
+The officers have specific duties in the operating agreements.

-The managing member of the LLC has full authority to make decisions about company policies and day-to-day operations, as per the operating agreement.
+The managing member of the LLC has full authority to make decisions about company policies and day-to-day operations.

 A managing member can also be called a managing director or chief operating officer (COO).